KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 5. Typo: Found `Magic Mirror` in file `MMM-Property-Managed.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `XMLHttpRequest` in file `MMM-Property-Managed.js`: Replace it with built-in fetch.
+7. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Property-Managed.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+9. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ProxyImage by daxiang28](https://github.com/daxiang28/MMM-ProxyImage)